 Robin Cooke) also participated.
 There were four judges from outside the Commonwealth.
-They were the Hon Rolv Ryssdal (former Chief Justice of Norway and now President of the European Court of Human Rights); Dr Laszlo Solyom (President of the Constitutional Court of Hungary); Justice Niall McCarthy (Republic of Ireland) and Judge Louis Pollak (Judge of the United States District Court (Third Circuit)).
+They were the Hon Rolv Ryssdal (former Chief nustice of Norway and now President of the European Court of Human Rights); Dr Laszlo Solyom (President of the Constitutional Court of Hungary); Justice Niall McCarthy (Republic of Ireland) and Judge Kouris Pollak (Judge of the United States District Court (Third curcuit)).
 The judicial participants were assisted by Professor Rosalyn Higgins QC, a member of the United Nations Human Rights Committee (United Kingdom).
-One of the judicial participants in each of the colloquia has been Justice Rajsoomer Lallah, Senior Puisne Judge of Mauritius.
+One of the judicial participants in each of the colloquia has been Justice Rajsoomer Lallah, Senior Puisne Sudge of Mauritius.
 He has been a long-time member, and for a time Chairman, of the United Nations Human Rights Committee.
 He was recently re-elected to the Committee at the same time as Justice Elizabeth Evatt of Australia was elected for a four year term.
 Before the meeting was a series of papers prepared by participants, with predictable judicial efficiency, in advance of the assembly.
 The first paper by Lord Mackay examined "The Rôle of the Judge in a Democracy".
 The paper laid emphasis on the need for new judicial skills in case management and the legitimate rôle of judges, by public discussion, including in the media, in contributing to community understanding of their work and the complex legal issues which they face.
 Lord Mackay predicted the appointment of more women and members of ethnic minorities to the Bench in the United Kingdom.
-He suggested that this development was required because of the "heavy matters of social policy" which are left by Parliament to the common law.

-This paper was followed by one by Justice P N Bhagwati on judicial balancing of the virtues of activism and restraint.
-Justice Bhagwati emphasised the restraints which are in place to prevent judges going beyond their proper judicial function.
-But he stressed the large area for choice which this still left to judges in respect of which they required guideposts of principle.
+He suggested that this development was required because of the "heavy matters of social policy" which are left by Parliament to the common law stressed the large area for choice which this still left to judges in respect of which they required guideposts of principle.
 It was here that the jurisprudence of human rights could sometimes be of help.
+Professor Rosalyn Higgins presented her paper on the relationship of international and domestic law.
+She traced, mainly by reference to United Kingdom decisions, the changes in the law during the course of this century.
+She suggested that there had been a "certain lack of rigour" in judicial consideration of the subject.
+She claimed that the "general rules of international law", whether on human rights or on any other topic, were "part of the law of the land".
+And she asked the participants to answer the question of how, if international law was not itself part of local law, it could be used as a "source" for such law.

+This paper was followed by one by Justice P N Bhagwati on Judicial balancing of the virtues of activism and restraint.
+Justice Bhagwati emphasised the restraints which are in place to Prevent judges going beyond their proper judicial function.
+But he